-- Colve word problems involving maniphodical or a radical by a whole number.
+• Solve word problems involving manipheation of a fraction by a whole number.
 Clarification Checking for Understanding Possible response: The correct answer is 12.
 Explanations should use arrays or other models or reasoning about the relationship between the fraction and the number of objects in the set.